mdlockyer/swift-style-guide/README.md

 ```

 * **3.11.7** One-liners for `guard` statements are preferred if
-the `guard` body contains only a `return` or `return nil` and the line is sufficiently short as to not exceed the 160 characters limit.
+the `guard` body contains only a `return` or `return nil` and the line is sufficiently short as to not exceed the 160 character limit.

 ```swift